What makes a good logo?

 Examples of what makes a good logo

-A good logo is embedded in the public consciousness.
-Although every Tom, Dick and Harriet may not be able to instinctively tell you – and explain clearly – what makes a good logo, we all know it when we see it.
-When you see the golden arches for example, you immediately associate this logo with McDonalds.
+When you see the golden arches for example, you immediately associate this logo with the name McDonalds.
 In the world of sports branding, both the Nike tick and the Adidas three stripes are trusted images that consumers associate with quality.

 Logos in the construction industry

-The construction industry is very much a word-of-mouth industry.
-Reputation is often built through customer reviews and recommendations.
-That doesn’t mean, however, that you don’t need a logo.
+That doesn’t mean, however, that you don’t need something to represent your company.
 A good logo will help you to get recognised and for your brand to become associated with the trusted reputation you have developed.

 Choosing what makes a good logo for your business